emilyselwood/blog/content/post/svg.md

 author: "Emily Selwood"
 draft: false
 slug: "svgs"
-tags: ["file formats"]
+tags: ["file formats", "svg"]
 comments: false     # set false to hide Disqus comments
 share: true        # set false to share buttons
 ShowPostNavLinks: true
 ---

 lets talk about SVGs as an image format.

 You may have heard of them called a vector format.
 This means that instead of defining a grid of pixels and having about what colour every pixel is, it defines the features of the image.

 There is a red line from 12,45 to 26,78
 The text "hello" is in front ariel, 14pt and blue